diana-hui-yang/cohesity-scripts/oracle/sbt/README.md

 ## Download all SBT related scripts
 ### Linux
-linux-sbt-download script will download all RMAN shell scripts to run on Linux servers and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.
+linux-sbt-download script will download all RMAN shell scripts to run on Linux servers to do Oracle backup and restore using Cohesity sbt library and Cohesity standard view. linux-sbt-23-download script will download all RMAN shell scripts to run on Linux servers to do Oracle backup and restore using Cohesity sbt library and Cohesity ZDLRA view.
 ### AIX
 aix-sbt-download script will download all RMAN shell scripts to run on AIX servers and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.

 ## Download SBT library
 SBT library needs to be downloaded from Cohesity support site.
 ### Linux
 The linux sbt library download link is (http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.5.1/linux/).
-When you click it first, it may ask you to login.
-Once you login, click this link again.
-Download the library libsbt_linux_x86_64.so and copy this sbt library file to the lib directory in the script directory on the Oracle server (\<top directory\>/rman/lib).
-There are two useful toos (sbt_list and sbt_perf_test) in tools directory.
-Download them amd copy them to toos directory in the script directory on the Oracle server (\<top directory\>/rman/tools)
+Copy this link to another browser window.
+You may have to log in first.
+Once you log in, paste the copied link again.
+Download the library 'libsbt_linux_x86_64.so' and copy this sbt library file to the 'lib' directory in the script directory on the Oracle server (\<top directory\>/rman/lib).
+There are two useful toos 'sbt_list' and 'sbt_perf_test' in tools directory.
+Download them amd copy them to 'toos' directory in the script directory on the Oracle server (\<top directory\>/rman/tools)

+When using the Cohesity ZDLRA view to perform Oracle backups and restores, it is important to download the Cohesity ZDLRA package.
+The link is (https://downloads.cohesity.com/oracle_sbt/RPC-Library/6.5.1/zdlra/).
+Copy this link to another browser window.
+You may have to log in first.
+Once you log in, paste the copied link again.
+Follow Cohesity document to install this package.
+Copy the sbt library file 'libsbt_linux_x86_64.so' from the ZDLRA package to the 'lib' directory in the script directory on the Oracle server.

 ### AIX
-The AIX sbt installer script link is (http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.5.1/aix/).
-The installation command is

-- cohesity_plugin_sbt_0.0.0-master_aix_powerpc_installer -- -d \<top directory\>/rman/lib
+The AIX sbt library download link is (http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.5.1/aix/).
+Copy this link to another browser window.
+You may have to log in first.
+Once you log in, paste the copied link again.
+Download the library 'libsbt_aix_powerpc.so' and copy this sbt library file to the 'lib' directory in the script directory on the Oracle server (\<top directory\>/rman/lib).
+There are two useful toos 'sbt_list' and 'sbt_perf_test' in tools directory.
+Download them amd copy them to 'toos' directory in the script directory on the Oracle server (\<top directory\>/rman/tools)